aerospike/asvec/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE.md](./LICENSE) file for details.